-This section should outline flexible working arrangements within your organisation, including data relating to part-time employment and any other types of flexibility your organisation collects data on.
+This section outlines flexible working arrangements as provided through MOHRI, primarily data relating to part-time employment.
 The availability and uptake of formal flexible working arrangements is a key factor in the retention and career progress of women.
 WGEA published research insights about this in September 2024: BCEC WGEA Gender Equity Insights 2024: New part-time work research.

-You should analyse part-time employment, with subsections by age profile, gender and organisational unit.
+Section 8 outlines part-time employment, with subsections by age profile, gender and organisational unit.